-Game Protect has info and documents confirming that the Sportsbet scam, Bitcasino scam and Vegascasino scam operate illegal without valid license and do not enforce applicable AML, KYC and other laws!
+Game Protect has info and documents proving that the usage right contract between the Sportsbet scam and 1668/JAZ license holder has no legal basis!
+Means sportsbet.io operates illegal and they also deliberately do not enforce the applicable AML / KYC laws and regulations.

 Sportsbet scam info

-2) The Sportsbet scam false and misleading claims to be authorized and regulated by the Government of Curaçao!
-But they even do not know sportsbet.io.
+2) Sportsbet false and misleading claims to be authorized and regulated by the Government of Curaçao!
+But they even do not know who sportsbet.io is!
+If you send requests to the Government of Curaçao about sportsbet.io they will not answer.

 From bitcoincasino.io blog

 Our aim here at Vegas Casino is the bring you the best all-round Bitcoin betting experience possible and Evolution Gaming allows us to do that.
 Thanks to its high-end live dealer technology and ever-increasing suite of games, Evolution is at the forefront of the iGaming movement and, by joining Vegas Casino, you’ll become a part of this revolution.

-The Bitcasino scam artists meanwhile removed it, but Game Protect of course made screenshots.
+The Sportsbet scam artists meanwhile removed it, but Game Protect of course made screenshots.

 Sportsbet customer is not able to withdraw 21.5 BTC